nicc777/exploring-aws-kinesis/labs/lab3-non-kinesis-example/README.md

 * Create inbound load balancer in public VPC to connect to application cluster in private VPC
 * Add Route 53 entries for application (CNAME to Load Balancer) (intranet.DOMAIN) - NOTE: Even though this is an "internal" application, I don't have a VPN peering connection so I will come in via the Internet to test the application.
 Another option to consider is to use SSH tunneling through a jump host....

 As a demonstration, I wanted to synchronize the web site static files from GitHub to the FSX file system.
+The static web site artifacts is kept in a separate [GitHub repository](https://github.com/nicc777/exploring-aws-kinesis-static-website) as I needed to create a webhook in that repository that will call a URL from a Lambda Function that will trigger the internal processes to synchronize the static content with the FSX volume.
+Any commit in that repository should therefore trigger the web hook.

 > _**Important Pre-Requisite**_: A SSH key must be available in order to create a copy of that key in Secrets Manager, that can later be accessed to connect to GitHub and synchronize the web site.